mabrobotics/MD80-x-CANdle-Documentation/MD/motion.md

 1. Increase kp to the point you're satisfied with the stiffnes of the output shaft (the spring coefficient)
-1. Increase kd to the point youre satified with the damping of the output shaft (the damping coeficient)
+1. Increase kd to the point your satisfied with the damping of the output shaft (the damping coefficient)
 1. Avoid setting kd too high - it may cause severe vibrations.

 ### Current PI